 Plant gardens, rock gardens, flower gardens, vegetable gardens, ornamental gardens, whatever their type, gardens are defined as enclosed spaces.
-They may be isolated by a fence, a door, a hedge, flower beds, a wall, a staircase that provides access, any surrounding structure.
+They may be isolated by a fence, a door, a hedge, flower beds, a wall, a staircase, or any surrounding structure.
 Access is usually protected, reserved to a family, a community, a city, a fee-paying public, or when freely open, limited to specific hours.

-These multiple aspects of parks and gardens are reflected in paintings executed mostly in the Loire Valley in France, and the Hudson Valley in New York State, but also in other places.
+These multiple aspects of parks and gardens are reflected in paintings executed mostly in the Loire Valley in France, and the Hudson Valley in New York State.
 Brought together these individual depictions highlight the importance of this rich heritage, essential for its aesthetic values, its educational and social functions, but also essential, vital, for our survival.